TwizzyIndy/Anti-GhostPush/README.md

 # Anti-GhostPush
-MonkeyTest and TimeService RiskWares Removal and Protection Tool License under Apache 2.0.
+Removal and protection tool for MonkeyTest and TimeService Android riskwares.
+License under Apache 2.0.